benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 If a timestamp is required on the backup file name, the BACKUP_TIMESTAMP Environment Variable can be set.

-An IAM Users should be created, with API Credentials.
+An IAM User should be created, with API Credentials.
 An example Policy to attach to the IAM User (for a minimal permissions set) is as follows:

 ```
 {